 The supplies travel from Madison to Baltimore where they are temporarily warehoused at a Lutheran World Relief facility until needed in emergency situations in countries around the world.
 Including: Afghanistan, Armenia, Cameroon, Iraq, Jordan, Kenya, Lebanon, Nicaragua, Philippines, Serbia, Tanzania, and Yemen.

-This program undertaken is under the dedication and leadership of veteran MAJM executive member Bob Topel, who has generously donated his time, energy, and talent to this ministry for many years.
-He is joined by Penny Duane, MAJM administrative assistant and Hildy McGown, quilter and volunteer, who do a marvelous job compiling donation data that is useful in many ways.
-Our loading teams include youth and adult groups from several churches and other organizations, as well and incarcerated men with Huber work-release privileges.
-Craig Collins (St John’s, Madison) and Andy Brogaard (Living Christ, Madison), have stepped forward as backups for Bob.
+This program undertaken is under the dedication and leadership of Bob Topel, who has generously donated his time, energy, and talent to this ministry for many years.
+He is joined by Penny Duane, and Hildy McGown, quilter and volunteer, who do a marvelous job compiling donation data that is useful in many ways.
+Our loading team this year will be a little different this year due to Corona Virus pandemic.
+We hope to recruit a men's ministry or extended family who is used to working together.

 Our partners at WSOR continue to be impressed with the safe operation we run and we are proud of all involved for their consciousness to safety at the railyard.

-We look forward to seeing our partners in October each year as we spread the message of God's love to our brothers and sisters in need.
+We look forward to seeing our partners once again this year as we spread the message of God's love to our brothers and sisters in need.
 Wear a mask, stay safe, and go forward in love.

 “Holy Comforters” Sent ‘Round the World: LWR Quilts